Royal tours of Australia: 1950s

-"It is a basic truth that for our Queen we have within us, sometimes unrealised until the moment of expression, the most profound and passionate feelings of loyalty and devotion.
+It is a basic truth that for our Queen we have within us, sometimes unrealised until the moment of expression, the most profound and passionate feelings of loyalty and devotion.
 It does not require much imagination to realise that when eight million people spontaneously pour out this feeling they are engaging in a great act of common allegiance and common joy which brings them closer together and is one of the most powerful elements converting them from a mass of individuals to a great cohesive nation.
-In brief, the common devotion to the Throne is a part of the very cement of the whole social structure."
+In brief, the common devotion to the Throne is a part of the very cement of the whole social structure.

 In 1956, the Duke of Edinburgh opened the Olympic Games in Melbourne, and opened the 1962 British Empire and Commonwealth Games in Perth, while on a tour through Western Australia, New South Wales and the ACT.
 In 1965 he opened the Royal Australian Mint, and in 1968 went to Australia to open the Duke of Edinburgh Study Conference.

 Queen Elizabeth The Queen Mother visited in 1958 to attend the British Empire Service League Conference in Canberra.
 She travelled to the Australian Capital Territory, Brisbane, Sydney, Melbourne, Tasmania, Adelaide and Perth, as well as many provincial and country areas during the time of her visit 14 February – 7 March.

 Princess Alexandra of Kent visited in 1959 for Queensland's centenary celebrations.
 She arrived at Canberra and travelled to New South Wales, Victoria, Queensland and the Northern Territory.

 1960s

 Planned as a less formal tour than the one in 1954, the Queen and Prince Philip returned in 1963, touring all the states and territories, with the primary purpose being to lead the Canberra jubilee celebrations commemorating the 50th anniversary of the naming of the capital.
-The Queen's itinerary was prepared around the use of the Royal Yacht Britannia to convey Her Majesty to each capital city in Australia.
-Having spent 8 weeks travelling to every part of Australia in 1954, the decision to use the Royal Yacht Britannia as a permanent base meant she could entertain aboard ship and rest between each port as she travelled the 9,000 miles around Australia's coastline.
+The Queen's itinerary was prepared around the use of the royal yacht Britannia to convey her to each capital city in Australia.
+Having spent eight weeks travelling to every part of Australia in 1954, the decision to use Britannia as a permanent base meant she could entertain aboard ship and rest between each port as she travelled the 9,000 miles around Australia's coastline.